Websoft9Archive/ansible-template/docs/README.md

 # Overview

-This documentation is provided by [Websoft9](https://www.websoft9.com/), it can help users to acquire skills of RabbitMQ Deployment, Installation, Configuration, HTTPS, SMTP, Backup, Upgrade, Connect Instance and more.
+This documentation is provided by [Websoft9](https://www.websoft9.com/).
+It can help users to acquire skills of RabbitMQ Deployment, Installation, Configuration, HTTPS, SMTP, Backup, Upgrade, Connect Instance and more.

 [RabbitMQ](https://rabbitmq-server.apache.org/) is the most widely deployed open source message broker.
 With more than 35,000 production deployments of RabbitMQ world-wide at small startups and large enterprises, RabbitMQ is the most popular open source message broker.